Skip to main content

 Why these two differ

 The most material structural difference between these two funds is their asset allocation.
-The Simplicity Conservative Investment Fund holds 23.37% in growth assets, consistent with its conservative mandate, while Summer Balanced Selection holds 53.72% in growth assets — more than double — reflecting a meaningfully higher equity tilt.
-This difference is also captured in their risk indicators: Simplicity Conservative sits at 3 on the standard 1–7 scale, while Summer Balanced Selection sits at 4, indicating greater expected return volatility for the latter.
+The Simplicity Conservative Investment Fund holds 23.37% in growth assets, consistent with its conservative mandate, while Summer Balanced Selection sits at 53.72% growth assets — more than double — reflecting a meaningfully higher exposure to market risk.
+This divergence is confirmed by their respective FMA risk indicators: Simplicity Conservative carries a rating of 3 out of 7, and Summer Balanced Selection a 4 out of 7.

-Always verify these figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on them for any investment decision.
+Always verify all figures against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before making any investment decision.

 What's different at a glance